CC-Hive/Main/CONTRIBUTING.md

 * Do lots of small commits over one big one, it's easier for others to contribute with you and easier to revert parts
 * Pull requests: if it's all related then it can all go together, just make sure it's not all one big commit (see above) I can revert parts I don't like later.
 As to deciding what's related, use your best judgment.
 * This project is under the [MIT License](https://github.com/CC-Hive/Main/blob/master/LICENSE.txt).
 Any code contributions you make must be made under a compatible license.
 * Contributers should document and publish their work in a way that allows another contributor to pick up on it if the original contributer stops working on the project due to any reason.
-(Ths is why we are using LDoc)

 ### Documentation Generation